ml4ai/skema/skema/skema-py/README.md

-Code2FN
+skema-py
 =======

-The Code2FN web service ingests source code and returns a GroMEt function network module collection.
+The skema-py web service ingests source code and can return one of the
+following:
+- a GroMEt function network module collection
+- a pyacset.

 There are two ways to run the service.
 The first is to use the Dockerized version (see `../../README.md`).
 To run the service 'unDockerized', you can